Strange Frame: Critical response

-Shelagh Rowan-Legg from Twitch Film was at the premiere and had this to say, "...it is so refreshing to see a film as unique, original and enjoyable as Strange Frame...Strange Frame is a rare film: inspiration by other forms is noticeable, but it is not merely repetition or homage.
-It is a dreamscape, one that does not shy aware from the ugly, yet celebrates the beautiful."
+Shelagh Rowan-Legg from Screen Anarchy was at the premiere and had this to say, "...it is so refreshing to see a film as unique, original and enjoyable as Strange Frame...Strange Frame is a rare film: inspiration by other forms is noticeable, but it is not merely repetition or homage.
+It is a dreamscape, one that does not shy away from the ugly, yet celebrates the beautiful."

 The judges at Dragon*Con 2012 named Strange Frame Best Feature Film.

 Danielle Riendeau at AfterEllen.com called Strange Frame "the trippiest lesbian movie ever made....If ever you wondered what a truly unhinged mash-up of the dominant production styles of Heavy Metal, Barbarella and Blade Runner would look like, here’s your chance."

 In 2013, Strange Frame won Best Animated Feature at the Big Island Film Festival.

 The Weirdcademy Awards bestowed Strange Frame with both the award of Weirdest Movie of 2013 and Weirdest Actress Award to Claudia Black for her voiceover performance as saxophonist Parker.